 Air pollution — or as the Chinese call it, oxygen seasoning.
 Outdoor air pollution has grown 8% globally in the past five years, with billions of people around the world exposed to dangerous air.
-Fast-growing cities in the Middle East, south-east Asia, and the western Pacific are particularly severely impacted, with many showing pollution levels at five to 10 times above recommended levels.
+Fast-growing cities in the developing world are particularly severely impacted, with many showing pollution levels at five to 10 times above recommended levels.
 In other words, these cities relate to air pollution guidelines from health authorities the same way Paula Deen relates to lard.
 Stop it, Paula!
 You’ll give us all diabetes!
 Now, the town of Muonio in Finland, just above the Arctic circle, has the world’s purest recorded urban air.
 And according to the World Health Organization, the cleanest cities are generally like this: located far from industrial centers, wealthy, and small in size.
 So if Michael Bloomberg were a city instead of the ex-mayor of one, he’d be very clean indeed.
 Maybe we should all move out of New York and live inside Mike Bloomberg.
 If there’s any room left — I mean, the guy’s quite full of himself.
-The most polluted city in the world, on the other hand, is Onitsha, a fast-growing port and transit city in south-eastern Nigeria that recorded levels of nearly 600 micrograms per cubic meter of PM10s.
-That’s around 30 times the WHO recommended levels.
+The most polluted place in the world, on the other hand, is Onitsha, a fast-growing port city in south-eastern Nigeria that has recorded levels around 30 times the WHO’s recommendations.
 When reached for comment, the mayor of Onitsha told reporters that there is nothing to [cough, cough, choke, wheeze!].
-Here’s the scary thing, though: air pollutants like sulphates, nitrates, and black carbon penetrate deep into the lungs and into the cardiovascular system, posing serious risks to human health, says the UN.
+Here’s the scary thing, though: air pollutants like black carbon can penetrate deep into the lungs and into the cardiovascular system, posing serious risks to human health, says the UN.
 But there’s some good news: many cities are also addressing air pollution.
 In fact, Onitsha addresses it every day with a cordial ‘nice to see you again, air pollution’!
 Etc. etc.

 5) End your piece on a serious note: yes, we’ve made a few jokes today about air pollution but it’s really nothing to laugh about.
 Proceed to identify the worst culprits, gift them an all-expenses-paid trip to Onitsha, and tell your viewers to send them balloons filled with carbon particles.
 Or whatever.